Transport Act 1968: Subsidies for socially necessary but unremunerative railways

 Section 39 of the Act introduced the first government subsidies for railways which were unremunerative for British Rail but deemed socially necessary.
-Grants could be paid where three conditions were met: (i) the line was unremunerative, (ii) it is desirable for social or economic reasons for the passenger services to continue, and (iii) it is financially unreasonable to expect British Rail to provide those services without a grant.
+Grants could be paid where three conditions were met: (i) the line was unremunerative, (ii) it is desirable for social or economic reasons for the passenger services to continue, and (iii) it is financially unreasonable to expect British Rail to provide those services without a grant. (iv) A limit was also set on the amount of total grant payable was £50 million.

 Waterways

 The Act made changes to the use of facilities controlled by the state-owned British Waterways.
 Reflecting the decline in the use of canals and rivers for freight distribution, waterways were divided into three categories, as envisaged by the White Paper entitled British Waterways: Recreation and Amenity which was published in September 1967.